 I had the Mars climbing wall to myself, walked right into the International Space Station tour, and joined an enthusiastic family from Lithuania to experience the G-forces of the Space Shot, which they enjoyed doing over and over again.
 Once was enough for me.
 I also zoomed and loomed around the solar system in a virtual video exhibit.
 Here’s my landing on Uranus.
 (Insert joke here.)

 You’ll get a closeup look at America’s real space machines, including the only space shuttle stack in the world.
 Los Angeles has a shuttle on display, but Huntsville is the only place where you can see a shuttle with its external fuel tank and rocket boosters.
 The pristine Pathfinder was the first shuttle, built as a demonstration model.
 It never flew in space.

 Huntsville is proud of its history as the Rocket City and even the art in my hotel room was a reminder.
 Most of the bombs and rockets used by the US military are made around here.
 One exhibit envisioned future US soldiers looking a bit like Star Wars stormtroopers.
-Werhner von Braun, the German rocket scientist who built America’s space program, holds a place of honor.
+Werhner von Braun, the German rocket scientist who built America’s space program, had a place of honor at the time of my visit.
+Since then, the Nazi Collaborator Monument Project has raised alarm, citing the exploitation and deaths of slave laborers in the German rocket program when Von Braun was in charge.
+I checked with the museum and the public relations department said the exhibit is under renovation.

 Meet a Real Rocket Scientist in the Saturn V Building